outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - we may also be able to derive accurate opposite insights (given the existence of an object, what is impossible to describe, limit, define, etc)

   - minimum information:

     - whats the most efficient way to depict a physical object - as a network graph of:
       - splits & projections
       - splits & limits
       - gaps & limits
       - corners & angles
       - shapes & positions
+      - intersections
       https://en.wikipedia.org/wiki/Orthographic_projection#/media/File:Graphical_projection_comparison.png

       - limits may seem like the best object but youd have to list limits of every side or side type
       - positions & shapes may seem ideal too but then youd have to store shape information
+      - intersections may seem useful (intersections of functions like planes & lines at certain points) but theyre similar to number of sides in count

+  - type of chart: a map of the trajectory between low-to-high dimensional representations of a function

   - false correlation example: